nmastracola/white-glove-scripts-2/README.txt

 ##Find and Replace
 The Find and Replace script searches for all instances of a word inside of content pages and replaces it with a new word.

+##Creation
+The Creation script automatically creates assignments and requires you to place a prebuilt assignemnt csv into assignmentCreation directory in '/logs'

 ##Course Settings
 This requires you to upload a "provisioning report" csv file that you can download from your account settings page into the "input" directory found inside of `/logs/courseSettings/input`.